cloudnapps/checkinlist/README.md

 2.install git gui

-...Launch console, goto git repositroy folder, run below command:
+Launch console, goto git repositroy folder, run below command:
 ```
 git gui
 ```
-...If you see error, do step 3, and run above command again
+If you see error, do step 3, and run above command again

 3.install git with brew